-Homeowners across the land can attest to staying up late at night and doing the calculations, trying to figure out ways to add extra value to their home without breaking the bank.
+Homeowners across the land can attest to staying up late at night and doing those calculations.
+You know, the ones where you’re trying to figure out ways to add extra value to your home without breaking the bank.
 It’s all a bit of a balancing act: is it worth spending £5k on a new kitchen before selling?
 Or should you focus on the outside of the property?
 Decisions.
 Decisions.
 Decisions.

-If you are thinking of making a few improvements to increase the value of your home, one thing is for sure: it’s essential to know precisely what adds the most value.
-While you might think that adding a laser tag room is the best idea ever, potential buyers might look on and think, “you did what?”.
+If you are thinking of making a few improvements to increase the value of your home, it’s essential to know what adds the most value.
+While you might think that adding a laser tag room is the best idea ever, potential buyers will probably look on and think, “you did what?”

-Laser tag aside, there are many ways to add a bit of extra value to your property.
-Which is why we have put this post together, looking at ways you can increase your home’s overall value and which solutions add the most mullah.
+Laser tag aside, there are many ways to add some extra value to your property (and some ways not to).
+That’s why we’ve put this post together, which looks at how you can increase your home’s overall value and which solutions add the most mullah.

 Gimme some structure

 Making snazzy changes and re-doing rooms in the house isn’t the only way to add a few extra pounds to the value of your home.
 Improving structural issues can be more appealing to new buyers than a fancy bathroom or tip-top kitchen.

 It’s hard to pinpoint exactly how much value structural issues add, but sorting out nagging problems could prove to be invaluable and prevent any nasty surprises cropping up when potential buyers carries out surveys on your home.

 Rising damp, bulging walls, a leaking roof, rotten roof timbers, and subsidence and movement issues are all worth looking at and fixing if need be.
 Implementing structural changes is often cheaper than aesthetic upgrades too – though they can be costly if there are any underlying problems.